Chapter Five: Combat

 While less exciting than Close Combat, Ranged Attacks have

-may make only one Ranged Attack per turn, and they may not make any
+Minifigs may only make Ranged Attacks against one target per turn, even if they have multiple Ranged Weapons.
+They may not make any

 Ranged Attacks on the same turn in which they are actively engaged in Close